Trisulfur: Radical anion

-Although S3 is elusive under ordinary conditions, the radical anion S3− is abundant.
-It exhibits an intense blue colour.
+Although S3 is elusive under ordinary conditions, the intensely blue radical anion S3− is abundant.
 The anion is sometimes called thiozonide, by analogy with the ozonide anion, O3-, to which it is valence isoelectronic.
+The preferred IUPAC name is trisulfanidylo.
 The gemstone lapis lazuli and the mineral lazurite (from which the pigment ultramarine is derived) contain S3-.
 International Klein Blue, developed by Yves Klein, also contains the S3- radical anion.
 The blue colour is due to the C2A2 transition to the X2B1 electronic state in the ion, causing a strong absorption band at 610–620 nm or 2.07 eV (in the orange region of the visible spectrum).
 The Raman frequency is 523 cm-1 and another infrared absorption is at 580 cm-1.

-The S3- ion has been shown to be stable in aqueous solution under a pressure of 0.5 GPa, and is expected to occur naturally at depth in the earth's crust where subduction or high pressure metamorphism occurs.
+The S3- ion has been shown to be stable in aqueous solution under a pressure of 0.5 GPa, and is expected to occur naturally at depth in the Earth's crust where subduction or high pressure metamorphism occurs.
 This ion is probably important in movement of copper and gold in hydrothermal fluids.

 Lithium hexasulfide (which contains S6-, another polysulfide radical anion) with tetramethylenediamine solvation dissociates acetone and related donor solvents to S3-.

 The S3- radical anion was also made by reducing gaseous sulfur with Zn(2+) in a matrix.
 The material is strongly blue-coloured when dry and changes colour to green and yellow in the presence of trace amounts of water.
 Another way to make it is with polysulfide dissolved in hexamethylphosphoramide where it gives a blue colour.

-Other methods of production of S3- include reacting sulfur with slightly dampened magnesium oxide.
+Other methods of production of S3- include reacting sulfur with partially hydroxylated magnesium oxide at 400 °C.

 Raman spectroscopy can be used to identify S3-, and it can be used non-destructively in paintings.
 The bands are 549 cm-1 for symmetric stretch, 585 cm-1 for asymmetric stretch, and 259 cm-1 for bending.
 Natural materials can also contain S2- which has an optical absorption at 390 nm and Raman band at 590 cm-1.